apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 - **numeric_expression**: Numeric expression to operate on.
   Can be a constant, column, or function, and any combination of arithmetic operators.

 - **decimal_places**: Optional.
 The number of decimal places to truncate to.
-  Defaults to 0.
+Defaults to 0 (truncate to a whole number).
+If `decimal_places` is a positive integer, truncates digits to the right of the decimal point.
+If `decimal_places` is a negative integer, replaces digits to the left of the decimal point with `0`.

 ## Conditional Functions